petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-deploy-app.md

 ## Install an app to a Linux VM with cloud-init
 [Cloud-init](https://cloudinit.readthedocs.io/en/latest/index.html) is a widely used approach to customize a Linux VM as it boots for the first time.
 You can use cloud-init to install packages and write files, or to configure users and security.
-As cloud-init runs during the initial boot process, there are no additional steps or required agents to apply your configuration.
+As cloud-init runs during the initial boot process, there are no extra steps or required agents to apply your configuration.

 Cloud-init also works across distributions.
 For example, you don't use **apt-get install** or **yum install** to install a package.
 Instead you can define a list of packages to install.
 Cloud-init automatically uses the native package management tool for the distro you select.